University of Massachusetts, Amherst

-Am a second year PhD student in the Electrical & Computer Engineering department at the University of Massachusetts (UMass)-Amherst.
+Am a third year PhD student in the Electrical & Computer Engineering department at the University of Massachusetts (UMass)-Amherst.
 I work as a research assistant in the Systems Towards Infrastructure Measurement & Analytics (STIMA) lab under the supervision of Professor Jay Taneja.
 Prior to joining UMass, i worked for the planning department of the Electricity Utility in Rwanda where i was responsible for optimal planning of midterm and longterm electricity-infrastructure projects.

 MSC Electrical and Computer Engineering June 2017 Carnegie Mellon University-Africa (CMU-A)